TraxData313/raspberry-home-guardian/README.md

 - From GUI internet settigns set up a static IPv4 address
 - From raspberry configuration enable SSH, Pi camera, disable GUI with auto login to pi user
 - Install RPi-Cam-Web-Interface (https://elinux.org/RPi-Cam-Web-Interface#Basic_Installation - follow Basic Installation)
-- To work with AWS resources install boto3, SSH to the raspberry and enter the commands:
+- To work with AWS resources install boto3, SSH to the raspberry and:
+- - Install the library with:
-- - pip install boto3
+pip install boto3
-- - mkdir ~/.aws
+- - Create the AWS hidden directory: mkdir ~/.aws
+- - Next, set up credentials (in e.g. ~/.aws/credentials):
-- - nano ~/.aws/credentials -> fill in your credentials:
+nano ~/.aws/credentials -> and fill in your credentials:
 [default]
 aws_access_key_id = YOUR_KEY
 aws_secret_access_key = YOUR_SECRET
+- - Then, set up a default region (in e.g. ~/.aws/config):
-- - nano ~/.aws/config -> fill in your region:
+- - nano ~/.aws/config -> fill in your region (replace us-east-1 with yours):
 [default]
 region=us-east-1